vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 * [USDR Treasury Manager](https://polygonscan.com/address/0x5F5b6597a5AC0d87FEff2e6757668885239ff3d2#code) Multi-sig (3-of-5)
     * The same five signers as for the wallet above (Tangible DAO Msg)

 In summary, the first three signers are the same for all three wallets.
 The other two that complete the 4-of-5 and 3-of-5 multi-sigs have no activity.
-This leads to the conclusion that all multi-sigs, and thus the entire protocol is controlled via three EOAs, whereby tangiblelabs.eth (signer 1) is the one setting the tone.
+This suggests that all multi-sigs may be controlled via three addresses.

 Another example is the [marketplace fee distributor](https://polygonscan.com/address/0x49c7371DAecB7f06fC7303A14ab80174453dF4cF#code).
-This contract is used to distribute 66.6% of the fees and swap the remaining 33.3% on Uniswap, to buy and burn TNGBL.
+This contract is used to distribute 66.6% of the fees and swap the remaining 33.3% on Uniswap to buy and burn TNGBL.
 This contract is controlled by one single [EOA](https://polygonscan.com/address/0x9e9d5307451d11b2a9f84d9cfd853327f2b7e0f7).
-The same is true for the [Tangible:Deployer](https://polygonscan.com/token/0xd71b43474da7f77a567925f107f5fa611a22cb40?a=0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) contract, which controls 78% of all 3,3+ NFTs.
+The same is true for the 3,3+ NFTs: [Tangible: Deployer](https://polygonscan.com/token/0xd71b43474da7f77a567925f107f5fa611a22cb40?a=0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) controls 78% of these.

 In other words, there is a high trust factor for all assets in Tangible’s smart contract custody.
 One person controls the fee distribution, which should ideally be automated or be callable by a public function.
 The collateral in the USDR treasury is also accessible by the Tangible Labs multi-sig.
 So are almost all smart contracts.
-Leading to the conclusion that the current custody setup is highly risky, not trustless, and prone to errors.
+Our conclusion is that the current custody setup is highly risky, not trustless, and prone to errors.

 ### Off-Chain (RWA) Custody Risk